OctopusDeploy/docs/docs/guides/service-fabric/index.md

 - Invoke a PowerShell script that uses cmdlets to perform the deployment

 ### Versioning
 One of the places that Service Fabric applications differ from a typical .NET applications is in their versioning configuration.
-They are more complex in that they are actually made up of 1 or more services, and each of those services can have it's own code and config version, which all combine to make a specific application version.
+They are more complex in that they are actually made up of one or more services, and each of those services can have its own code and config version, which all combine to make a specific application version.

 Octopus Deploy does not enforce a particular process for managing application/service versions.
 [Learn more about how use Octopus Deploy to automate updates to the application/service versions](/docs/guides/service-fabric/version-automation-with-service-fabric-application-packages/index.md).